-Traveller forums (people who've actually been there) overwhelmingly rave about the place; they say it's beautiful and it's safer than other South American countries ... as long as you stick to the popular tourist destinations.
-Which seems to be the key: Going off the beaten path might not be the best idea, and when you're in the cities ask locals or other travellers which areas to avoid.
+Traveler forums (people who've actually been there) overwhelmingly rave about the place; they say it's beautiful and it's safer than other South American countries... as long as you stick to the popular tourist destinations.
+Which seems to be the key: Going off the beaten path might not be the best idea, and when you're in the big cities ask locals or other travelers which areas to avoid.

 Unfortunately, other South American countries haven't been as successful as Colombia at combating kidnap.

 You get kidnapped for an hour, or however long it takes for them to drive you around town visiting ATMs, emptying your bank account, and maxing-out your credit card.
 Or they hold you for as long as it takes your family (or travel companion) to do the same.

 It usually begins when the victim gets into a taxi.
 The driver will go around the corner where the bandits jump in.
 They 'persuade' you to cooperate with knives, guns, a punch or two, and unfortunately for women, sexual assault.